This is a living document that will updated often.

 Focus Period: Day 152 onward (May 10–25, 2025)

-This analysis reviews LinkedIn activity over a continuous 167-day period using a process behavior chart (control chart).
+This analysis reviews LinkedIn activity over a continuous 167-day period using a XmR chart.
 From Day 1 (December 10, 2024) through Day 151 (May 9, 2025), the process exhibited expected variation centered around a stable mean.
 However, beginning on Day 152 (May 10, 2025), the behavior pattern shifts dramatically.

 - Center Line (CL): 185.74